-What Is Washing Soda?
+What is Washing Soda?

 The chemical formula for washing soda is Na2CO3 and it is also known as sodium carbonate.

 It is a salt of carbonic acid, a chemical which produces a wide range of salts collectively known as carbonates.
-One common source of washing soda is the ashes of plants; for this reason, it is sometimes called soda ash.
+One common source of washing soda is the ashes of burned plants; for this reason, it is sometimes called soda ash.

 The high alkalinity of washing soda allows it to act as a solvent in removing a wide range of stains.
 It is often used in commercial detergent mixtures to treat hard water.
 The washing soda binds to the minerals which make water hard and allows the detergent to be absorbed into fibers properly to clean clothes.
 The sodium carbonate "softens" water helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.